Katie Hultin

-Kathryn Joan Hultin (born September 27, 1982) is an American soccer coach for Grand Valley State University, formerly a goalkeeper for the Seattle Sounders Women of the United Soccer Leagues W-League.
+Kathryn Joan Hultin (born September 27, 1982) is an American soccer coach for Illinois, formerly a goalkeeper for the Seattle Sounders Women of the United Soccer Leagues W-League.
 She previously played for FC Gold Pride in Women's Professional Soccer.

 Early life

 Born in Denver, Colorado to parents, Wally and Donna Hultin, Katie attended Thomas Jefferson High School where she was elected school president and worked as the editor-in-chief of the yearbook.
 During her freshman year, she helped the team go 9–3 and finish second in the state.
 Her goals against average was third in state rankings.
 She was named to the all-conference first team and was an honorable mention All-State selection.

 As a sophomore, her team went 8–3 and finished second in the league.
 Hultin earned honorable mention All-State honors and first team all-conference recognition.

 During her junior year, she earned second team all-conference and team MVP honors and was chosen for the Colorado Women in Sports Award.
 She made the all-conference second team for kicking duties on the football team.

 She was nominated for the Colorado Women in Sports award, kicked for the football team and was picked to the all-conference first team as kicker during her senior year at Thomas Jefferson.

 Hultin also played for the Denver Soccer Club and the Region IV Olympic Development Program (ODP) team.